Quantum Computing

 Using web-based simulations and guided experiments, learners will model quantum behaviors, test algorithms, and gain a deeper understanding of the potential applications of quantum technologies.
 Delivered primarily online, the course includes a collaborative discussion board and optional in-person sessions for hands-on labs, Q&A, and networking.

-• Explain the differences between bits and qubits.
+• Explain the differences between bits and qubits and describe how quantum information is represented.

-• Become familiar with 1-qubit and 2-qubit gate operations and gain the ability to build simple quantum circuits.
+• Apply 1-qubit and 2-qubit gate operations to build simple quantum circuits, demonstrating familiarity with fundamental quantum gate behavior.

-• Become familiar with the concepts of superposition and entanglement, and be able to analyze quantum state transformations.
+• Describe and analyze the concepts of superposition and entanglement, including the ability to evaluate basic quantum state transformations.

-• Understand the problem of noise and analyze the effectiveness of simple error correction codes.
+• Identify sources of noise in quantum systems and analyze the effectiveness of simple quantum error correction codes in mitigating these effects.

-• Describe the implications of quantum computing for cryptography, including quantum teleportation.
+• Describe the implications of quantum computing for cryptography, including the ability to explain key concepts such as quantum teleportation and their relevance to secure communication.

 Recommended Prerequisites: